benedekrozemberczki/GraphWaveMachine/README.md

   --sample-number       INT          Number of characteristic function samples.
 Default is 50.
   --approximation       INT          Order of Chebyshev polynomial.
 Default is 100.
   --step-size           INT          Sampling step size.
 Default is 20.
-  --switch              INT          Graph size at procedure switch to approximation.
+  --switch              INT          Graph size at procedure switches to approximation.
 Default is 100.
 ```

 ### Examples